Shreyas-Jaiswal-ux/API-Assignment/README.md

 from datetime import datetime
 readable = datetime.fromtimestamp(epoch).strftime("%a %b %d %H:%M:%S %Y")

+Web Architecture

+The Space Bot operates on a Client–Server web architecture, integrating multiple APIs through RESTful communication.
+Each interaction follows the HTTP request–response cycle with JSON as the data format.

+Architecture Flow

+                       [User] → [Webex Room] → [Webex API] → [Python Space Bot] ↓
+                                [ISS API + Geocoding API]
+                                          ↓
+                              [Webex Room: Bot Response] How it Works :

+A user sends a command like /5 in Webex.

+The Space Bot reads the message and waits for 5 seconds.

+It then calls the ISS API to get coordinates.

+It uses the Geocoding API to convert coordinates into a readable place.

+The bot converts the epoch timestamp to normal time.

+Finally, it posts a well-formatted message back to Webex.

+Example Message

+On Tue Nov 01 14:10:56 2025, the ISS was flying over Bolívar, Venezuela (7.0680°, -61.2094°)

+This architecture allows multiple independent APIs to interact smoothly, each handling one task: messaging, location, and geocoding.

+The Space Bot follows a simplified Model–View–Controller (MVC) structure for clarity and reusability.

+Component	Description
+Model	Manages data retrieval and structure — API responses from ISS and Geocoding.
+View	Displays the formatted output (time, coordinates, and location) in Webex.
+Controller	Handles logic: monitors room messages, triggers API calls, manages delay and responses.

+Example Flow
+User types /5
+↓
+Controller reads command and waits 5s
+↓
+Model fetches ISS and location data
+↓
+View posts formatted message to Webex

 This makes the Space Bot’s Webex message understandable by displaying the date and time in normal format.

+Benefits of MVC

+Easy to debug and extend.

+Keeps code modular and readable.

+Makes it simple to add extra features (e.g., next SpaceX launch data).